jackbayliss/jackbayliss.github.io/content/blog/how-to-PR-to-Laravel.md

 tags: ['PHP', 'Laravel']
 ---

 I've had a few people message me on Linkedin, of all places?!
-Asking how to PR to Laravel.
+Asking how to PR to Laravel, or for ideas.
 There's no "secret method", but I'll outline some great steps to success below.
 I thought I'd put this out there, as it may not be obvious.
 The below isn't a tutorial, so no guarantee it'll work but is generally what I try to follow:

 ### 1. Take some time to read the source code